weavenet/sift/README.md

 ]
 ```

-By default, sift compares that a value matches what is specified, however the
+By default, sift ensures that the value **equals** the resource state.

-following additional comparisons can be made of value to a desired state.
+The following comparisons of the value and resource state can be made.

+* equals
 * include
 * exclude
 * equals